blockaderunner10/Physics-project-2024/README.md

 Graph 4: Net energy (in kWh) broken down by months in the year Graph 5: Cumulative energy/Energy in storage each month (in kWh)

+For Test Cases Model:
+1. Hit run on the code
+2.

 Colour coding:
 Red - Energy consumed or energy deficit
 Green - Energy produced or energy surplus